Controls

 <AccessText Text="_Save" TargetName="SaveButton" />

-<Button x:Name="SaveButton" Text="Save" />
+<Button x:Name="SaveButton" Content="Save" />

 </StackPanel>